peterrautek/DTG/index.md

 The pivotal concept that underlies the theory of differential geometry is the differential structure that is given by tangent vector spaces.
 Abstractly speaking we want to understand the change of some phenomenon occurring on a manifold, and this change is mathematically modeled using tangent vector spaces.

-To define the notion of tangent vector spaces (and all concepts that are based on them, like cotangent vector spaces, tensor spaces, etc.) on a manifold we first need to have the notion of smooth functions and curves on manifolds.
+To define the notion of tangent vector spaces (and all concepts that are based on them, like cotangent vector spaces, tensor spaces, etc.) on a manifold we first need to have the notion of smooth functions and curves, as well as tangent vectors on smooth manifolds.
 We assume the basic notions of vector spaces (from [Linear Algebra](https://en.wikipedia.org/wiki/Linear_algebra)) and manifolds (from [Topology](https://en.wikipedia.org/wiki/Topological_manifold)) and will not further review them for the purpose of this brief overview.

 ## Smooth Functions and Curves on Manifolds